human logo © infrakshun

 The sensationalistic charge that all large corporations, including school corporations, are psychopathic becomes less inflammatory if you admit the obvious first, that all such entities are nonhuman.
 Forget the human beings who populate corporate structures.
 Sure, some of them sabotage corporate integrity from time to time and behave like human beings, but never consistently, and never for long, for if that were the story, corporate coherence would be impossible, as it often is in Third World countries.
 Now at least you see where I’m coming from in categorizing the institutional corporation of school as psychopathic.
 Moral codes don’t drive school decision-making.
 That means School sometimes decides to ignore your wimpy kid being beaten up for his lunch money in order to oil some greater wheels.
 School has no tear ducts with which to weep.
 [Emphasis mine]

-So, if the foundations are so detrimental to the psyche of schoolchildren what is that this system actually teaches and which supplants the idea of a mentally and emotionally healthy, nourished human being?
+So, if the foundations are so detrimental to the psyche of schoolchildren what is it that this system actually teaches and which supplants the idea of a mentally and emotionally healthy, nourished human being?

 Gatto comes up with eight psychologically hidden “lessons” that are learned by the young and which are carried into the populace to be seeded in the minds of their own children: